AlmostReliable/.github/.github/CONTRIBUTING.md

 By creating a pull request, you agree to license your work under the same license as that used by the project.

 ## **💘 Thank you**

-We are grateful for any contribution to our projects.
+We are grateful for any contribution to our projects.<br>
 Stay awesome!